 And finally there is the public outrage.
 People are up in arms that a relative had to die because of a suppressed therapy.
 In December of 2002 the New England Journal of Medicine came down hard on chemotherapy and boosted interest in alternatives.
 In fact, it seems that conventional treatment of multiple myeloma ranked no better than no treatment at all in a study published in the British Journal of Cancer [2000;82:1254-60]

 In November of 1993, the state of Wisconsin finally gave up in its case against a chelation doctor while at the same time dumping the quackbusters (quackpots).
-We’d love for you to read the original article here:: State Drops Case Against Alternative Medicine Doctor, but the news station reporting the story took it off the web.
-“It is a victory for freedom of choice, and I think it’s a victory for complimentary and alternative medicine and, quite frankly, I think it’s a victory for Dr. Kadile, personally,”
+We’d love for you to read the original article here: State Drops Case Against Alternative Medicine Doctor, but the news station reporting the story took it off the web.
+“It is a victory for freedom of choice, and I think it’s a victory for complementary and alternative medicine and, quite frankly, I think it’s a victory for Dr. Kadile, personally,”

 So what is quackery?
 Quackery is fraud.
 What is science?
 Science is truth, or at least a search for truth.
 Though somewhere along the line science turned into fraud and humans turned into cadavers, unable to get the health care they needed, their health freedom being abrogated by those who “know better.”
+[An interesting read and thorough representation of science can be found here: Studies Show.]

 However, if you would like to truly understand the width, breath, and depth to medical fraud in America, all done under the supposed name of “science,” you might wish to peruse a publication by the Office of Technical Assessment.
 We learned from Dr Carter, in his book, Racketeering in Medicine, that, “in 1978 [the OTA] published a report that only 10 to 20% of all medical procedures currently used in medical practice have been shown to be efficacious [effective] by controlled trial.”
 Furthermore, “The OTA further notes that [these 10 to 20% medical procedures] which purport to having been proven effective are in some cases based on flawed research.”
 We found the publication on the web, and if you want to do some homework, here it is: Assessing the Efficacy and Safety of Medical Technologies.
 Oh, and please don’t write to me that 1978 was a long time ago, because all signs show that the situation has gotten even worse since then.
-(I LINK – we must post this at our site!)

 Today, we are killing, according to Dr Carolyn Dean MD, ND, author of Death By Modern Medicine, 784,000 people yearly in America.
 Saddam Hussein did not kill that many people each year.
 No one in conventional medicine has a right to point any fingers.